Rotator cuff: Tear

 The tendons at the ends of the rotator cuff muscles can become torn, leading to pain and restricted movement of the arm.
 A torn rotator cuff can occur following trauma to the shoulder or it can occur through the "wear and tear" on tendons, most commonly the supraspinatus tendon found under the acromion.

 Rotator cuff injuries are commonly associated with motions that require repeated overhead motions or forceful pulling motions.
-Such injuries are frequently sustained by athletes whose actions include making repetitive throws, athletes such as baseball pitchers, softball pitchers, American football players (especially quarterbacks), firefighters, cheerleaders, weightlifters (especially powerlifters due to extreme weights used in the bench press), rugby players, volleyball players (due to their swinging motions), water polo players, rodeo team ropers, shot put throwers, swimmers, boxers, kayakers, martial artists, fast bowlers in cricket, tennis players (due to their service motion) and tenpin bowlers due to the repetitive swinging motion of the arm with the weight of a bowling ball.
+Such injuries are frequently sustained by athletes whose actions include making repetitive throws, athletes such as handball players, baseball pitchers, softball pitchers, American football players (especially quarterbacks), firefighters, cheerleaders, weightlifters (especially powerlifters due to extreme weights used in the bench press), rugby players, volleyball players (due to their swinging motions), water polo players, rodeo team ropers, shot put throwers, swimmers, boxers, kayakers, martial artists, fast bowlers in cricket, tennis players (due to their service motion) and tenpin bowlers due to the repetitive swinging motion of the arm with the weight of a bowling ball.
 This type of injury also commonly affects orchestra conductors, choral conductors, and drummers (due, again, to swinging motions).

 As progression increases after 4–6 weeks, active exercises are now implemented into the rehabilitation process.
 Active exercises allow an increase in strength and further range of motion by permitting the movement of the shoulder joint without the support of a physical therapist.
 Active exercises include the Pendulum exercise, which is used to strengthen the Supraspinatus, Infraspinatus, and Subscapularis.
 External rotation of the shoulder with the arm at a 90-degree angle is an additional exercise done to increase control and range of motion of the Infraspinatus and Teres minor muscles.
 Various active exercises are done for an additional 3–6 weeks as progress is based on an individual case-by-case basis.
 At 8–12 weeks, strength training intensity will increase as free-weights and resistance bands will be implemented within the exercise prescription.